hereismari/tensorflow-workshop/code_samples/RNN/colorbot/README.md

 # Colorbot

-**Special thanks to [@andrewortman](https://github.com/andrewortman/colorbot/) that has a repo with a good implementation of colorbot using TensorFlow, and gave us the idea to make a workshop about it!**
+**Special thanks to [@andrewortman](https://github.com/andrewortman/colorbot/) that has a repo with a great implementation of colorbot using TensorFlow, and [@JanelleCShane](http://lewisandquark.tumblr.com/post/160776374467/new-paint-colors-invented-by-neural-network) that made a nice blog post about given rgb colors generate color names.
+These two sources gave us the idea to make a workshop about it!**

-Here is a draft implementation of ColorBot.

-The idea came from [here](http://lewisandquark.tumblr.com/post/160776374467/new-paint-colors-invented-by-neural-network).
-But unlike that blog post, we generate a color given a name, rather than generate a name given a color.

 The pre-trained model available at pretrained folder was trained on [this dataset (MISSING LINK)]() which was preprocessed by [@andrewortman](https://github.com/andrewortman/colorbot/).

+## What is Colorbot?

+Colorbot is a RNN model that receives a sequence of characters as input and tries to predict a rgb value as output.
+As a result we have a color generator!

 ![](https://github.com/mari-linhares/tensorflow-workshop/blob/master/code_samples/RNN/colorbot/imgs/model_gif.gif)